ncmreynolds/serial2mqtt/readme.md

 # Further Reading

 This project entirely relies on [serial2mqtt](https://github.com/vortex314/serial2mqtt) by [Lieven](https://vortex314.blogspot.com/) and the assumptions it makes about MQTT topics.
-See this project for further unformation.
+See this project for further unformation, this project is entirely reliant on it.

 **[Back to top](#table-of-contents)**